krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** Talk preps & playing with React & Redux and multiple forms.

 **Thoughts:** After reading a couple of post about redux - I started looking a this lib a little bit different.

+## Day 25: January 25, 2018

+**Today's Progress:** Talk preps & playing with Redux multiple reducers.

+**Thoughts:** Today I'm trying to wrap my head around problem of calculating one piece of information based on the other in Redux.